webspinner/lookout.github.com/_posts/2014-01-22-testing-rack-based-apis-with-cucumber-and-rspec.md

   end
 ```

+Ensuring that different sets of examples are tagged with `:slow` or `:route`
+makes it *much* easier to have some RSpec examples which run **very** fast, and
+some RSpec examples which perform slower, more integration-level testing.

+---

-Hopefully you find this useful in testing your own Rack-based JSON APIs.
-One
+Hopefully you find `lookout-rack-test useful in testing and documenting your own Rack-based JSON APIs!
-thing we like to do is write our Cucumber tests first as spec documents, making
-sure everyone agrees on what the API looks like before we start implementing.

 *- [Ian Smith](https://github.com/ismith)*